-There are several areas of woodland that give the scenery a pastoral quality and are highly valued by the village.
-7. In the south, the village is bordered by the world-famous Sir Harold Hillier gardens and Arboretum.
+6. In the south, the village is bordered by the world-famous Sir Harold Hillier Gardens and Arboretum.

-8. Nature and wildlife

-The countryside around and within the village with its small fields, areas of woodland, old chalk pits and extensive hedgerow has great wildlife value, actual and potential.
+7. Nature and wildlife The countryside around and within the village with its small fields, areas of woodland, old chalk pits and extensive hedgerow has great wildlife value, actual and potential.
 Where copses of native trees and shrubs have been allowed to grow into thickets, they provide excellent havens for wildlife and birds.

-9. The verges along the lanes are vibrant with wild flowers during the spring and summer.
+8. The verges along the lanes are vibrant with wild flowers during the spring and summer.
 The pond is a key feature of the village.
 It is an important focal point as a wildlife haven, and its preservation and maintenance are considered important.

-10. Several fields near the centre of the village have been left uncultivated and these are generally regarded as valuable open spaces that provide fertile hunting ground for barn and tawny owls, buzzards, kestrels, red kites and sparrow hawks, and sanctuary for a very wide variety of birds and butterflies.
+9. Several fields near the centre of the village have been left uncultivated and these are generally regarded as valuable open spaces that provide fertile hunting ground for barn and tawny owls, buzzards, kestrels, red kites and sparrow hawks, and sanctuary for a very wide variety of birds and butterflies.